 Families are complicated: loving, stressful, messy, and beautiful all at once.
 My work in community mental health gave me the opportunity to meet families in all types of circumstances: conflict, transition, cultural tension, misunderstanding, grief, and everything in between.
 That background shapes the way I support families now.
+I work with families of all structures and backgrounds - two-parent households, single-parent families, blended families, co-parenting situations, multigenerational households, and families navigating cultural or immigration-related dynamics.

 My role is to help everyone understand what’s underneath the surface: the emotions, patterns, expectations, and communication styles that shape daily life.